mesosphere/dcos-docs-site/pages/docs/1.10/cli/multi-cluster-cli/index.md

 ---
+layout: layout.pug
-post_title: Connecting to Multiple Clusters
+title: Connecting to Multiple Clusters
-nav_title: Multiple Clusters
+navigationTitle: Multiple Clusters
-menu_order: 3.1
+menuWeight: 3.1
 ---

 You can connect the CLI to multiple DC/OS clusters at the same time by using the `dcos cluster` command.